josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 > Do you have Copilot summarize server logs?
 If so, you're a site reliability engineer.

-To be clear: all of the above statements are made-up (and perhaps a bit extreme), and I disagree with all of them.
+To be clear: all of the above statements are made-up (and perhaps a bit extreme), and I obviously disagree with all of them.

 Still: I have an difficult time believing any of the above assertions would be met with as much agreement as the one about web developers.

 Because to many other people in tech—implicitly, if not explicitly—we are _less_.

+What we do is so misunderstood, it's widely considered virtually valueless, because so few people can tell the difference between the real practice and a pale, faulty imitation.

 ---